magnuskiro/master/backlog.md

 * figure out how I express sentiment.
 * find out if IBM Watson has used some smart NLP algorithms or techniques fro classification of processing.
 * Can the topic detection of Watson be useful?
+* meta data: followers, retweets, etc.
+* meta data: find out what other have used before.
+* Compile an overview of the language used in twitter.
+* What can be used as a substitute for stock price when creating a trend from tweet data?
+*

 ## Code
+* create a user guide of how to run my shit.
 * Get two tweet dataset.
 1k tweets. test and training.
 * Get meta data from twitter.
 * POS: part of speech.